-- 1. On the Home screen, touch , enter the new contact's number, then touch Add to Contacts > Create new contact . - 2.
-If you want to add a picture to the new contact, touch and choose from Take photo or Select from Gallery. - Touch at the top of the screen to select the account where you want to save the contact. - Touch a category of contact information and enter the details about your contact - 5.
-Touch Save
+- 2. If you want to add a picture to the new contact, touch and choose from Take photo or Select from Gallery. - 3.
+Touch at the top of the screen to select the account where you want to save the contact. - Touch a category of contact information and enter the details about your contact. - 5.
+Touch Save.